mujib2953/general-codes/README.md

 # general-codes
-My practices and expremints with all progamming :)
+My practices and experiments with all programming :)